JeffreyRodriguez/Liberator12k/README.md

 You have to kick in to the project and be *great* to customers.

 ### International Builders
 This is a US-based operation.
-I'm not presently shipping internationally, That means I won't knowingly ship to a forwarder, either.
+I'm not presently shipping internationally.
+That means I won't knowingly ship to a forwarder, either.

 I think it's a much more legally complex issue that has a higher chance of